 The environmentalists are involved in the planning, approval and inspection of septic systems including, standard design concepts as well as experimental technology systems.
-In 2019, ninety-one septic system installation permits were issued by the Johnson County Health Department.
-Of this number, sixty-two were for a new septic system installation; the remaining twenty-nine permits were for repairs to existing systems.
+In 2021, ninety-seven septic system installation permits were issued by the Johnson County Health Department.
+Of this number, seventy-three were for a new septic system installation; the remaining twenty-four permits were for repairs to existing systems.
+Four commercial septic permits were also included in the total.
 Soil consultants and personnel from the Indiana State Department of Health assist our staff with ongoing field training.